-Analysis of the stepwise multiple regression results in Tables 2 and 3 indicated that personal domain of spiritual well-being, student's part-time work experience, father's job level, and mother's education level were significantly (p<0.05) associated with the CGPA scores.
+Analysis of the stepwise multiple regression results in Table 2 and 3 indicated that personal domain of spiritual of well-being, student's part-time work experience, father's job level, and mother's education level were significantly (p<0.05) associated with the CGPA scores.
 The regression model explained 37.4% of the variation in student performance of the accounting program (p < 0.001).

-Of the four independent variables included in the model, student's part-time work experience demonstrated a negative impact on the student's academic performance.
-The coefficients of partial correlations reported in Table 3 indicated that student's part-time work experience possessed a major but negative correlation.
-The mother's education level possessed a major positive correlation, followed by personal domain and father's job level.
+Of the four independent variables included in the model, student's part-time work experience demonstrated negative impact on the student academic performance.
+The coefficients of partial correlations reported in Table 3 indicated that student's part-time work experience possessed major but negative correlation.
+Mother's education level possessed major positive correlation, followed by personal domain and father's job level.